 When opening to the natural intelligence and to the constant micro-movements inside the body, we can sense an innate connection to the rhythms of the natural world that we all inhabit.

-When stuck in everyday rigid, linear and repetitive patterns of movement, our natural inner flow of life ‘shuts down’, ‘hides’ and/or gets overridden by our inefficient breathing, our fast pace of everyday living, our belief systems, etc, we feel depleted and our connection to the natural support of the earth is lost or minimised.
+When stuck in everyday rigid, linear and repetitive patterns of movement, our natural inner flow of life ‘shuts down’, ‘hides’ and/or gets overridden by our inefficient breathing, our fast pace of everyday living, our many belief systems, etc, we feel depleted and our connection to the natural support of the earth is lost or minimised.
 We may end up feeling ‘fragmented’, ‘segmented’, ‘suspended in air’ – out of touch with the gravity of the earth that otherwise would carry, support, and lift us, leaving us feeling rooted to heaven and earth.

 When we cannot feel ourselves at that level, anxiety emerges.
 When we have a sense of not quite feeling at home in our own skin, we enter exhaustion, depletion of energy, tense in body, mind and heart, at the cost of our natural aliveness and buoyancy.

-Regulation and rebalancing happens when we learn how to start to turn to ourselves and meet ourselves in a particular way that supports us in moving back to a place where we feel nourished by the physiology of our being – back to the innate intelligence of our sensing body.
+Regulation and rebalancing happens when we learn how to start to turn to ourselves and meet ourselves in a particular way that supports us in moving back to a place where we feel nourished by the physiology of our Being – back to the innate intelligence of our sensing body.

 Through deep listening and inquiring into our body we begin to honour the natural wisdom inherent in the body as well as trusting its ability to self-regulate and re-generate.
-By being our own best teacher, we learn how we can contribute to this and how we can receive, moving towards a more dynamic balance.
+By being our own best teacher, we learn how we can contribute to this and how we can receive and replenish, moving towards a more dynamic balance.
 Through a willingness to change direction and let go of familiar patterns, step into what might feel as unknown territory and follow new paths; through a willingness to adapt, connect and open to the creative flow of life – engaging Eros ‘intimacy with life’ - we return to our empowered vital life force and dynamic stillness of being.